julio-cernadas/interview_prep/data_structures/data_structures.md

 - Is balanced.
 - Reverse an array: you push a given word to stack, letter-by-letter, then pop letters from the stack into an array or list.
 - Undo Mechanism in Text Editors: keeping all text changes in a stack.
-- Backtracking: at each point you store on choices, then backtracking means popping a next choice from the stack.
+- Backtracking: at each point you store choices, then backtracking means popping a previous choice from the stack.

 ​